Rottweiler (film): Plot

 Dante takes the terrified girl out of the cellar but then the Rottweiler comes after them.
 However Dante manages to trap it in the cellar but the dog manages to escape.
-The two then sneak aboard the semi trailer of a truck but the dog pursues them, eventually landing on top of it.
-The noise attracts the attention of one of the drivers and she is killed when she goes to inspect it.
-Realizing the danger Esperanza is in as long as he is with her Dante flees the semi trailer with the Rottweiler in tow and the scared but safe Esperanza is found by the other driver.
+The two then sneak aboard the semi trailer of a truck (are prison truck) but the dog pursues them, eventually landing on top of it.
+The noise attracts the attention of one of the drivers (are female) and she is killed when she goes to inspect it.
+Realizing the danger Esperanza is in as long as he is with her Dante flees the semi trailer with the Rottweiler in tow and the scared but safe Esperanza is found by the other driver who shows his sensitivity for her.
 As he reaches Puerto Angel and cannot find her at the brothel, he finally remembers that Ula got killed when Kufard let his dog loose on her, which led Dante to beat the dog to near death with a pipe, who was then turned into a cyborg.
 Dante brutally kills Kufard after a fierce struggle as the Rottweiler catches up with him, and they fight to the death among the burning remains of Kufard's crashed helicopter.
 The morning after, firemen find the skeletons of Dante, Ula and the Rottweiler on the beach.